Fraser Milner Casgrain

 As of March 28, 2013, Fraser Milner Casgrain combined with Salans and SNR Denton to form Dentons.

-Fraser Milner Casgrain LLP (FMC) was a Canadian business, litigation and tax law firm.
-With more than 560 lawyers (175 litigators) it was the sixth largest law firm in Canada as well as the largest law firm in Western Canada.
+Fraser Milner Casgrain LLP (FMC) was a Canadian business, litigation, and a tax law firm.
+With more than 560 lawyers (175 litigators), it was the sixth largest law firm in Canada as well as the largest law firm in Western Canada.
 Until 1984, FMC was a fully integrated national partnership with offices in Montreal, Ottawa, Toronto, Edmonton, Calgary, and Vancouver.
 In 1985, Fraser Milner Casgrain (then known as Fraser and Beatty) underwent a major administration change.
-Terrence Young was appointed as chief executive officer and he initiated FMC's expansion into Hong Kong, making FMC a multi-national law firm.
-Young served as CEO for 13 years, until the 1998 merger between Fraser and Beatty and Alberta-based law firm Milner Fenerty.
+Terrence Young was appointed as chief executive officer, and he initiated FMC's expansion into Hong Kong, making FMC a multi-national law firm.
+Young was CEO for 13 years, until the 1998 merger between Fraser and Beatty and Alberta-based law firm Milner Fenerty.
 On November 8, 2012, it was announced that FMC would combine with international law firms SNR Denton and Salans to form Dentons.
-FMC’s most recent CEO before its second merge was Michel Brunet.
-He was appointed to the role of CEO in 2006 and previously served as Managing Partner of the FMC Montreal office.
+FMC's most recent CEO before its second merger was Michel Brunet.
+He was appointed as CEO in 2006 and was the managing partner of the FMC Montreal office.

-History

-For more than 170 years, Fraser Milner Casgrain LLP (FMC) grew organically and through mergers, the most notable being the 1998 merger between Fraser & Beatty (a Bay Street firm) and Milner Fenerty, to form Fraser Milner and its subsequent merger with Montreal-based Byers Casgrain in 2000 to form Fraser Milner Casgrain.
-The following list of dates can be found on FMC's website:

-1839 — John Willoughby Crawford opens his law office in Toronto, the earliest predecessor of Fraser & Beatty.

-1916 — George Hobson Steer joins the Edmonton law firm of Rutherford, Jamieson & Grant, a predecessor of Milner Fenerty, and the firm is renamed Rutherford, Jamieson, Grant & Steer.

-1920 — Crombie, Worrell & Gwynne, Barristers, Solicitors, Notaries, a predecessor of Fraser & Beatty, becomes Worrell, Gwynne & Beatty, Barristers, Solicitors, Notaries.